Navrojsekhon/Lesson-3/SOP.md

 | Jerry | Director of Technology | 2025-11-10 |

 ### Purpose:
-This SOP outlines the standardized procedure for creating, configuring, and preparing a virtual Linux server suitable for web application testing in a controlled environment.
+This SOP outlines the procedure for creating, configuring, and preparing a virtual Linux server suitable for web application testing.
 ### Scope:
 This SOP applies to IT students, junior system administrators, and lab personnel responsible for creating Linux virtual machines for development or pre-production testing.
 ### Accountability Matrix: